 It is true that some firms have certain universities that they target for law fairs, presentations and other forms of campus engagement, which they are convinced are the ‘best’ universities that are worth visiting.
 Research by the Social Mobility Foundation shows that most pre-pandemic campus visits by law firms were to a tiny number of universities – some 24 in all.
 Meanwhile, 126 other universities in the UK collectively accounted for only 9% of firms’ campus visits, even though students at these institutions hold 40% of the best A-level results nationwide.

-On top of this, 15 City of London Law Society (CLLS) member firms recently joined forces with Justine Greening’s Social Mobility Pledge, which will see them work closely with universities including Bradford, Staffordshire, Lincoln, York St John and Liverpool John Moore to improve access and equal opportunities into the legal profession.
+On top of this, 15 City of London Law Society (CLLS) member firms joined forces with Justine Greening’s Social Mobility Pledge, which will see them work closely with universities including Bradford, Staffordshire, Lincoln, York St John and Liverpool John Moores to improve access and equal opportunities into the legal profession.
 The project will focus on schools, access and recruitment.
-DLA Piper, Ashurst and Kingsley Napley are among the CLLS member firms that are part of the partnership, which is the first sector-wide initiative designed to facilitate leading law firms working together to develop solutions to address the lack of social mobility in the legal profession.
+The Social Mobility Pledge is the first sector-wide initiative designed to facilitate leading law firms working together to develop solutions to address the lack of social mobility in the legal profession.

-There is increasing (and welcome) adoption of contextual recruitment practices, which factor performance against other relevant factors to give everyone a fair shot.
-Your good A- levels and a similar performance at university should give you the base ingredients you need to compete.
+There is increasing (and welcome) adoption of contextual recruitment practices that factor performance against other relevant factors to give everyone a fair shot.
+Your good A levels and a similar performance at university should give you the base ingredients you need to compete.
 From there, it’s all about getting as much work experience as you can and making sure your communication and teamwork skills are honed.